Image: DOC

 Te Paepae o Aotea (Volkner Rocks) are three volcanic rock stacks attached to White Island.

-During the summer months, many of the larger shark species can be found in the reserve.
+During the summer months, larger shark species can be found in the reserve.
 Long-tailed stingrays cruise in the middle depths.
 At times the surface of the water at the base of the rocks turns bright blue and pink as large schools of blue and pink maomao come to the surface to feed.

-The rocks are of cultural significance to Ngati Awa and other iwi of the Mataatua waka.
+The volcanic rock stacks are of cultural significance to Ngāti Awa and other iwi of the Mataatua waka.
 Traditionally they are the departure place for the spirits of people of Mataatua descent.
-Early Polynesian navigators used the rocks as a guide.